Univ-Wyo-Education/S20-2150/McRun/issues.md

 	- Input - put in a list of values - that gets used each time an "Input" instruction happens.
 		+++ Show Memory - Set MAR - and call display of memory at that location. (show range of memory? - show ptr at location(pc))  See: LoadMA()
 1. xyzzy7000_004: +++ Cleanup of "output" so add new lines - no clear - a "screen scrole" behavior (with a button to see last 300 lines as a modal?)
+-- done -- Logic Probe --
+	+++ * Go from McJmp_0 -> McJmp_{bus:size 8}
+	+++1.
+Show a list of liens from
+			// var ListOfWires = []; as titles (with sizes if a "bus" Checkbox on each one.
+		If checked then add it to the list...
+	+++2.
+If a "bus" then display a number instead of a green-line

+	function getWidthOfLine ( name )
+		return 1; // xyzzy-draw
+	// Data collection seems to work
+		// var lpData = {}; // xyzzyLP - Collect data for Logic Probe
+	* A modal with all the "lines" that you can put the probe on.
+	* Chebox for liens - allow 10 at a time
+	* Every time the value chagnes at the end of a cycle for a line - put it in the array["line"][DeltaT] Pull this data from end-of-cycle - theWorld2
+	* Keep 12 cycles of [DeltaT]
+	* Chop and Rotate the data - so data is most recent 12.
+Grow to 12, then pick off and rotate.
+	3. on showLogicProbe() - list connected wires and other info (description) for each wire. function showLogicProbe ( doShow ) {		:2022 show postion from microcode if a microcode output.
+	// should reverse order of display in array before drawing lines if left is cuurrent time.
+	* At end of each cycle - if logicProbeOn - then display all the liens in a box at the bottom.
+	1. Re-org into a table the list of wires - smaller footprint on checkboxes